silppuri/birdwatcher-brain/README.md

 ## Data

-The data used in this model is scraped from various sources, mainly from http://xeno-canto.org.
+The data used in this model is scraped from various sources.
+I'll have to check the lisencing of every file before releasing the model or the actual scraped data.

 ### Preprocessing